mesako/SABERWest2023/docs/350-intro-to-dataframes.md

 ## 3 mattie         64          FALSE      F
 ```

-Let's use `rbind`, short for binding rows, to add these additional rows to the bottom of our first dataframe `patient.data`.
+Let's use `rbind`, short for binding rows, to add these additional rows to the bottom of our first dataframe `patient.data` (worksheet tasks 2.5.3C and 2.5.3D).

 ```r